MikolajZielinski/genie/README.md

 git lfs install
 git clone https://huggingface.co/datasets/MikolajZ/genie_data
 ```
 You will also find there all the config files we have used for training so you can use the same hyperparameters as we did.
-In dataset `README.md` you will find the description of the dataset conntent.
+In [dataset `README.md`](https://huggingface.co/datasets/MikolajZ/genie_data) you will find the description of the dataset content and tips for training the models.

 # Training the network